Introduction

 The population-level behavior of the oscillators of the segmentation clock is the hallmark wave pattern.
 The role of short-range cell-cell signaling through the Delta-Notch pathway in the local synchronization of the oscillators is well established (Venzin and Oates 2020), providing local coherence to the wave pattern.
 However, the mechanism for the gradual slowing and stopping of the oscillators that creates the phase off-set required for waves at the tissue-level remains a topic of debate.
 Our results clearly implicate a cell-autonomous program of slowing and stopping as the basis for the tissue-level wave-pattern in the zebrafish, and show that a universal picture of the vertebrate segmentation clock that is centered on persistent cellular oscillators instructed by extrinsic signals is inadequate.
 Rather, our work highlights the importance of transient dynamics driven by a cell-autonomous timing mechanism.

 How the balance of cell-intrinsic dynamics and extrinsic signaling plays out in other segmentation clock systems remains to be tested.
 However, the concept of a cell-intrinsic timer explains the long-known intrinsic properties of explanted PSM tissue from several species to segment with periodicity and AP directionality (Alexander Aulehla and Pourquié 2006; Dubrulle, McGrew, and Pourquié 2001; Clarissa A. Henry et al. 2005; Lauschke et al. 2013; Maroto et al. 2005; I Palmeirim et al. 1997; Isabel Palmeirim et al. 1998).
 Indeed, the long-standing “Clock and Wavefront” model of the segmentation clock originally postulated an intracellular timing gradient as the mechanism behind the wavefront of cellular change interacting with the clock to determine somite position (Cooke and Zeeman 1976).
-Here we show that the clock and wavefront are both captured in a single cell running an autonomous program.
+Here we have shown that both the clock and the wavefront, comprising just such an intracellular timing mechanism, are captured in a single cell running an autonomous program.

 The difference in duration and precision between cellular dynamics in the embryo and those in culture conditions distinguishes important roles of extrinsic signaling in the zebrafish segmentation clock.
-These roles are to regulate the length of the autonomous program and to increase the precision of the exit time in the population, so that all cells contributing to a single somite in the embryo stop oscillating and express a differentiation marker together within the period of somite formation.
-If the variability of the cultured cells were to be mapped on to the embryonic axis, the program exit would be spread across more somites than normally occurs, with potentially disruptive results for segmentation.
-The ability of FGF to extend the duration of the program of cultured cells fits well with data from embryo experiments on changing segment lengths (Dubruelle et al., 2001, Sawada et al., 2001), but the variability observed implies that additional signals, or the temporal dynamics of the signals, are important for precision at the tissue level.
-The signal starting the timer upon the exit of a cell from the tailbud to the PSM is likewise not known, but our experiments suggest that the rapid decrease of a signal normally restricted to the tailbud would explain the observed dynamics.
-Whether other candidate signals such as Wnt and RA (A. Aulehla and Pourquié 2010), or signal dynamics (Sonnen et al. 2018), integrate into the control of intrinsic cell behavior to explain the timing and precision of embryonic segmentation can now be explored.
+These roles are to regulate the length of the autonomous program and to increase the precision of the exit time in the population, so that all cells contributing to a single somite in the embryo stop oscillating within the period of somite formation.
+The ability of FGF to extend the duration of the program of cultured posterior PSM cells fits well with data from experiments in the embryo demonstrating that an increase or decrease in FGF activity can alter segment length (Dubruelle et al., 2001, Sawada et al., 2001).
+Despite the increased duration in culture, FGF did not reduce the variability of the dynamics, implying that additional signals, or temporal signaling dynamics, are important for precision at the tissue level.
+How the timer is triggered upon the exit of a cell from the tailbud to the PSM is likewise not known, but our experiments suggest that the rapid decrease of external signals required for maintenance of a stable oscillatory state (Hubaud and Pourquié 2014), and normally restricted to the tailbud, would explain the observed dynamics.
+Whether other candidate signals such as Wnt and RA (A. Aulehla and Pourquie 2010), or signal dynamics (Sonnen et al. 2018), integrate into the control of intrinsic cell behavior to explain the timing and precision of embryonic segmentation can now be explored.

 Organizing animal and plant tissues and microbial assemblies with oscillatory mechanisms in naturally occurring and synthetic systems is a rapidly evolving field of interest.
 This includes the investigation of the segmentation clock through innovative 3D culture models (van den Brink et al. 2020; Sanaki-Matsumiya et al. 2022).
 Although patterns in multicellular contexts can emerge from extrinsic signaling processes alone (Danino et al. 2010), understanding the cell-intrinsic potential within these various systems is vital to interpreting and directing population level behavior.
 Our work combining isolated primary cell culture and single-cell resolution imaging of the corresponding developing tissue, reveals that cell-autonomous timing directs the tissue-level patterning of the clock, and offers new opportunities to study the balance of extrinsic and intrinsic control in oscillatory patterning systems.